MasLiang/MasLiang/README.md

 - 👋 Hi, I’m MasLiang
-- 👀 I’m interested in FPGA / IC design / Deep Learning / Quantum Computing
+- 👀 I’m interested in FPGA / IC design / Deep Learning / EDA
 - 🌱 I’m currently a PhD student at the Department of Electronic & Computer Engineering in HKUST.
 - 📫 If there is any question, welcome to send email to me: jliangbr@connect.ust.hk